howardwu/libsnark-tutorial/README.md

 ## Development Environment

-__If you plan to use the development environment provided in this library, you may skip this section and proceed to the [zkSNARK Application](#zksnark-application).__
+__This library includes the completed development environment.
+If you wish to use the provided environment, you may proceed to the [zkSNARK Application](#zksnark-application).__

 We will create a library with the following directory structure: